Pre-paid Funerals

 You can pay in full or in instalments — whatever suits your situation.
 Some couples take out a plan together that can be used by whichever of them passes first.

-Some of the money you pay doesn’t go into the trust fund.
+As per common practice in the sector, some of the money you pay doesn’t go into the FuneralPlan Bond.
 A modest one-off administration fee may be included to help cover today’s operating costs.
 GST is also paid to the ATO at the time of payment, not later on.

 What the Contract Should Make Clear